 Financial aid is administered through a three part assistance program.
 These are: (1) On-campus jobs: Students awarded work grant positions are employed for a limited number of hours on campus.
 (2) Emergency assistance: Occasionally, a student may experience a financial emergency due to unpredictable circumstances.
 Qualified students may receive aid through low interest loans or, in extreme cases, direct grants.
 Loans and grants are usually limited to \$400.00 per semester with the maximum loan balance not to exceed \$1200.00.
 (3) Scholarships: Through the generosity of individual donors, a limited number of scholarships are made available to qualified students who make application.
-Applications may be submitted August 15 to September 17 for the fall semester and December 4 to January 28 for the spring semester.
+Applications may be submitted August 15 to September 15 for the fall semester and December 4 to January 26 for the spring semester.

 Students seeking financial assistance must be currently enrolled full-time in a degree program.
-An application form obtained from the Student Affairs office must be completed and returned.
-In some cases an interview by the Loan and Aid Committee at its regular weekly meeting may be required for a final decision.
+An application form obtained from the Student Development office must be completed and returned.
+In some cases an interview by the Dean of Students may be required for a final decision.